 - no team gains an unfair advantage or disadvantage.

-It is each team’s responsibility to ensure that it has a squad of players sufficient to meet its obligations in all competitions.
+It is each Club’s responsibility to ensure that it has a squad of players sufficient to meet its obligations in all competitions.

-B1:7 Clubs, officials, coaches and players must not at any time make comments that bring the game into disrepute by inferring that any Club is not making its best efforts to win the match.
+B1:9 Clubs, officials, coaches and players must not at any time make comments that bring the Game into disrepute by inferring that any Club is not making and/or did not make its best efforts to win any Match.

-- No later than 48 hours before the first training session prior to the commencement of each Season each Championships Club shall provide the RFL with a list of the names of the players who will be training with the Club (the “In Training Squad”) and shall continue to inform the RFL of any additions to or deletions from that list.
+B1:12 No later than 48 hours before the first training session prior to the commencement of each Season each League 1 Club shall provide the RFL with a list of the names of the players who will be training with the Club (the “In Training Squad”) and shall continue to inform the RFL of any additions to or deletions from that list.
 Any correctly registered player will be automatically added to the In Training Squad.

-B1:11 Championship Clubs shall be entitled to select and play any eligible Player from the In Training List.
+B1:13 Championship 1 Clubs shall be entitled to select and play any eligible Player from their In Training List.